Sound Value Iteration for Simple Stochastic Games: Sound value iteration for stochastic games without end components

 \end{example}

+Therefore, to preserve correctness, we must restrict the bound so that the currently chosen action remains optimal.

+Intuitively, each action induces a linear estimate as a function of the bound, and the preferred action changes at the intersection points of these lines.
+In~\cite{DBLP:conf/cav/QuatmannK18}, this number was called \emph{decision value}, as the decision of the strategy changes there.

-More generally, in order to ensure the correctness of the bounds, the strategies $\sigma_{k+1},\tau_{k+1}$ have to be optimal not only according to Eq.~\eqref{eq:strats}, but also for the same equation with $\mathsf{b}_k$ replaced by $\mathsf{b}_{k+1}$.
-Thus, when computing $\mathsf{b}_{k+1}$, we cannot only use the closed form of the geometric series, but we have to pose additional constraints: for every action $\beta$ other than the chosen action $\alpha$, we have to ensure that $\mathsf{b}_{k+1}$ is such that we still prefer $\alpha$.
-Intuitively, we want to compute the intersection of the lines in Fig.~\ref{fig:actionsComparison} (the decision value) for every pair of actions and enforce that $\mathsf{b}_{k+1}$ cannot cross such a decision value.
+More generally, to ensure correctness, the strategies $\sigma_{k+1},\tau_{k+1}$ must remain optimal not only with respect to $\mathsf{b}_k$, but also with respect to the updated bound $\mathsf{b}_{k+1}$.
+Thus, when computing $\mathsf{b}_{k+1}$, we cannot only use the closed form of the geometric series, but we have to pose additional constraints: for every action $\beta$ other than the chosen action $\alpha$, we have to ensure that $\mathsf{b}_{k+1}$ is such that the chosen action $\alpha$ remains optimal.

+Consequently, we want to compute the intersection of the lines in Figure~\ref{fig:actionsComparison} (the decision value) for every pair of actions and enforce that $\mathsf{b}_{k+1}$ cannot cross such a decision value.

 Given a state $s$ and a pair of actions $\alpha,\beta$, the decision value is exactly the point where their estimates are equal; the estimate for an action $\alpha$ is defined as $\sum_{s' \in \states} \trans(s,\alpha,s') \cdot (\svireach^k_{s'} + \svistay^k_{s'} \cdot \mathsf{b}_k)$.
 Rewriting the equality of the estimates by solving for $\mathsf{b}_k$ yields the decision value: